ryvoxr/notebook/school/college/carnegie-mellon.md

 or inspiration that’s developed over time – what passion or inspiration led you to choose this area of study?
 (300)**

-I'm seven years old and it's ten at night, way past my bedtime.
-I'm sitting on the edge of my bed, screwdriver in hand, with the pieces of my partially disassembled alarm clock neatly layed on my comforter.
+I'm seven years old, and it's ten at night, way past my bedtime.
+I'm sitting on the edge of my bed, screwdriver in hand, with the pieces of my partially disassembled alarm clock neatly laid on my comforter.
 This isn't the first time I've taken apart my alarm clock tonight.
-Seven year-old me loved to tear apart Nerf guns, lightsabers, Rubik's cubes, and anything else of the sort to try and figure out how it worked.
+Seven-year-old me loved to tear apart Nerf guns, lightsabers, Rubik's cubes, and anything else of the sort to try and figure out how it worked.

 In fourth grade, I joined a First Lego League team at my school.
-Now instead of taking apart my toys, I was able to design, build, and program contraptions of my own to accomplish specific tasks.
-For the remainder of elementary and middle school, I competed on my schools FLL team at the highest level, working 20 and 30 hour weeks, dominating state competitions, and competing at worlds.
+Now, instead of taking apart my toys, I was able to design, build, and program contraptions of my own to accomplish specific tasks.
+For the remainder of elementary and middle school, I competed on my school's FLL team at the highest level, working 20 and 30 hour weeks, dominating state competitions, and competing at worlds.

 In high school, stemming from my love of understanding how things work and my robotics experience, I specialized in programming.
-Programming perfectly fit the mold my earlier experiences created.
+Programming perfectly fits the mold my earlier experiences created.
 In computer science, there is an immense amount of theory to learn.
 Now, instead of taking apart my clock, I was delving through the layers of how computers and software worked.
 My expanding